 (b) no more than ten ordinary members of Council, five of whom shall be elected to take office in odd-numbered and five in even-numbered years, from whose number Council shall appoint persons to such Special Positions as shall be determined by Council from time to time to be necessary for the proper conduct of the Society’s business and prescribed in By-Laws; save that

 (i) if for any reason a greater number than five ordinary members are elected to Council at any Annual General Meeting, the five ordinary members of Council who receive the greatest number of votes will be declared elected for two years and the remainder for only one year.

+(c) the Immediate Past-President of the Society.

 (4) The affairs of the Council shall be carried on between Meetings by an Executive Committee consisting of the Officers of the Society.
 The quorum for the Executive Committee shall be three.
 Meetings may be held in person or through remote meeting technology.